aakalaw/aakalaw.github.io/static/media/about.e473964c1a3b84928cda.md

 # Stories

-I typically share my stories in person, as I am hesitant to share them online.
+I usually tell my stories in person because I'm a bit shy about sharing them online.
+But I’d love to connect with you all through these stories and hear your thoughts!

 # I like